usnistgov/etspy/docs/development.md

 ### Releasing a new version

-- Basically the same as above, but run `poetry version patch` rather than `prerelease` or run `uv version --bump stable`
+- Basically the same as above, but run `uv version --bump stable`
 - Should also create a git tag for the version, and create a release on GitHub.
 This may be done automatically in the future.

 ## Setting up conda-forge packages